 It’s also important to keep the incense itself in a safe place.
 Cats are curious creatures and may want to play with the sticks or ashes.
 Ingesting either can cause serious health problems.
 If you suspect your cat has consumed incense, contact your veterinarian immediately.

+Is incense bad for cats?
+Yes, but some people may have religious or spiritual reasons for using it.
 The good news?
 Cats and incense have coexisted for years.
 With mindfulness and a few modifications, you can still enjoy the benefits of burning incense while protecting your favorite feline’s health at the same time.